Edith A. Perez: Board of directors and advocacy work

 Perez currently serves on the board of directors for the Food Allergy Research Foundation (FARE) and the Puerto Rico Science, Technology & Research Trust (PRSTRT).
 Most recently Perez, as part of the committee on strategies to better align investments in innovations for therapeutic development with disease burden and unmet needs, published a consensus study report in the National Academies of Sciences, Engineering, and Medicine 2025 titled Aligning Investments in Therapeutic Development with Therapeutic Need: Closing the Gap.
 Washington, DC: The National Academies Press.

 Over her career, Perez has been a member of multiple National Cancer Institute committees, including the Board of Scientific Advisors (BSA) and the Clinical Trials and Translational Committee (CTAC).
 She has been a member of five National Academies (NASEM) Consensus Groups, contributing to groundbreaking reports including Improving Diversity Across the Clinical Trial and Research Ecosystem (2021–2023) and Strategies to Better Align Investments in Innovations for Therapeutic Development with Disease Burden and Unmet Needs (2024–2025).
 Perez served on the board of directors of Artiva Biotherapeutics (2022–2024) and has also been involved in diversity leadership and philanthropic initiatives with the American Society of Clinical Oncology (ASCO) and the American Association for Cancer Research (AACR), The DONNA Foundation, Stand Up to Cancer and the Komen Foundation.

 Personal life

 In addition to her academic and biomedical industry pursuits, Perez co-founded The National Marathon to Finish Breast Cancer to raise funds for underserved women and genomics/immunologic translational cancer research.
-She runs it every year.
+She participates in the marathon annually.
 More than 20,000 families have received assistance from the proceeds and more than $3.3 million has been raised for cancer research.
 The organization also operates events and programs for survivorship, education and awareness.